facepalmdriven/pyapid/README.md

 ### Manage it

-A very important aspect of any serious project is establishing a high quality, cohesive style for the project that help ensure everyone is on the same page.
-In Go code styling is a solved problem, thanks to `gofmt` and in broader context [golangci-lint](https://golangci-lint.run/usage/linters/) with all its integrated linters.
+A very important aspect of any serious project is establishing a high quality, cohesive style for the project that helps ensure everyone is on the same page.
+In Go code styling is mostly a solved problem, thanks to `gofmt`, community [best-practice and style guides](https://google.github.io/styleguide/go/), and in a broader context [golangci-lint](https://golangci-lint.run/usage/linters/) with all its integrated linters.

 But Python world has started catching up as well, there is [Pylama](https://github.com/klen/pylama) which also integrates with various linters / checkers, and of course there is [Black](https://black.readthedocs.io/en/stable/) for formatting the code.

-The sane thing to do is make sure this tools are run on save in your IDE or editor of choice.
+The sane thing to do is make sure these tools are run on save in your IDE or editor of choice.
 The bare minimum would be running them as part of the build, or as [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or even better all three!

 Using this tooling you will not only solve most style discussions, but also aviod many scenarios that result in inferior code.